 When Diabetes Causes Stomach Problems

-Also, talk with your doctor about whether stopping or changing any medications that might worsen gastroparesis, such as some antidepressants, high blood pressure drugs, or certain diabetes drugs.
+Also, talk with your doctor about whether you should stop or change medications that might worsen gastroparesis.
+These include antidepressants, high blood pressure drugs, and certain diabetes treatments.

-For some people with gastroparesis, these medications and procedures may help:
+For some people with gastroparesis, these medications and procedures can help:

-Domperidome (Motilium): This medication manages problems in the upper part of your GI system that are linked to diabetic gastroparesis.
+- Domperidone (Motilium): This medication manages problems in your upper digestive system that are linked to gastroparesis.
 Side effects include headache.

-Gastric electrical stimulation: This surgically implanted neurostimulator sends out brief, low-energy impulses to the stomach to improve nausea and vomiting.
+- Gastric electrical stimulation: This surgically implanted device sends out brief, low-energy impulses to your stomach to help against nausea and vomiting.

-Feeding tube placement: A surgeon inserts a tube through the abdominal wall directly into the small intestine.
-You are fed specially made liquid meals through the tube.
-This is only done in extreme cases.
+- Feeding tube placement: In extreme cases, a surgeon inserts a tube through the abdominal wall directly into your small intestine.
+You're fed specially made liquid meals through the tube.